Notes about the story The Girl Who Swallowed the Night

 Notes about the story The Girl Who Swallowed the night which is published in Storytime - #99 by Elsebeth_Rhiannon

 I’ve left intact some comments by the teller about a possible re-telling.
 I thought they might be of as much interest to the audience than an actual re-telling.
-I told as a gift back the short story about luck told by Morgana Tsukiyo in the same thread and it was well-received and found both amusing and educational.
+I told as a gift back for the short story about luck told by Morgana Tsukiyo in the same thread and it was well-received and found both amusing and educational.

 The story opens with “once upon a time, in the Darkness”.
 Such stories are often mixtures of the real and the mythical.
 Many stories of this style were constructed originally as slave stories about a real event but embellished with obvious fantastical elements to make them sound like fairy tales rather than forbidden history.
 Post-Rebellion, facts where known might have been inserted back in, but the fantasy elements not removed.